 Are you successful in one or more of your classes at Moraine Park?
 Are you able to communicate effectively with students from diverse backgrounds?
 Are you willing to help fellow students achieve their educational goals?
 If so, please consider becoming a peer tutor and helping your fellow students succeed.
-Here are just a few of the many excellent reasons to consider becoming at peer tutor for Moraine Park.
+Here are a few of the many excellent reasons to consider becoming a peer tutor for Moraine Park.

 - Tutoring can help build a relationship with your instructors: Instructors often recommend former students who did well in class.
 Instructors who work with you as a tutor may develop a satisfactory impression of you which makes them a great person to turn to if you need letters of recommendation or a job reference.

 - Maintain subject knowledge: Helping others can keep the information fresh in your head and even deepen your understanding of a subject area.
 In order to teach the subject to someone else, you need to break it down into smaller, easier to understand chunks which gives you a greater mastery of the material.
 Tutoring others in your program area can help you retain information that may show up later on a cumulative exam such as the NCLEX exam for nurses.